-&lt;sup>3 However, the settlement hierarchy also shows Charlton as a rural village.
+3 However, the settlement hierarchy also shows Charlton as a rural village.

-- 8.3.2.
+- and achievability.
+This has now been superseded by Strategic Housing and Economic Land Availability Assessment (SHELAA), with the latest data as of February 2018. - 8.3.2.
 The sites as shown in the SHLAA and subsequent SHELAA are not housing allocations, merely an assessment of sites as submitted by landowners and developers.
 The documents provide an assessment of constraints, mitigation measures, capacity/density, availability and timescale, should development be a future option. - 8.3.3.
-The map below highlights that all undeveloped parcels of land (with one partial exception) within the parish have either been put forward for consideration either in the SHLAA or SHELAA.
+The map below highlights that all undeveloped parcels of land (with one partial exception) within the parishPlan Area have either been put forward for consideration either in the SHLAA or SHELAA.
 On a purely unconstrained basis, this would amount to a total capacity of 409 dwellings.
 The revised SHELAA reduces this capacity to 322.
 The one exception relates to the land on and to the west of the Scheduled Ancient Monument site and was discounted on that basis.
 SHLAA sites shown in grey have now been developed for housing or other uses.